baileywickham/train_station/README.md

 A go program to simulate a train station.
 Uses Github Actions to run tests, lint, and build binary files.

 ## Use
+This program uses postgres as the database.
+This can be installed for tesing using the dockerfile

-Use `go run .` to start the cli runner use `go test` to manualy run unit tests
+Use `go run .` to start the cli runner

+Use `go test` to manualy run unit tests

 ## TODO
 - make object oriented